 Hepatic dysfunction has been reported rarely in children using the ketogenic diet.
 In some cases, liver problems may be related to reduced levels of carnitine.
-Use of valproate, other antiseizure medications, or antituberculosis medications might also increase the risk of hepatotoxicity in children using the ketogenic diet (98417,113875).
+Use of valproate or other medications might make some patients with epilepsy more susceptible.
+However, hepatic dysfunction does not seem to be limited to specific groups of children (98417).